 - Pumpkin & Ginger Jam – Fab Food 4 All

-Whether you buy, forage for or pick Mirabelles (or Yellow Cherry Plums) from your own garden I’m certain you’ll love this unique and delicious plum jam!
+Whether you buy, forage for, or pick Mirabelles (or Yellow Cherry Plums) from your garden I’m certain you’ll love this unique and delicious plum jam!

-As it makes so many jars it’s also perfect for gifting to friends and family!
+As this recipe makes so many jars, it’s also perfect for gifting to friends and family!

 Pin Mirabelle Plum Jam for later!